 Seen from a distance, Stitch might be mistaken for an abstract painting exhibition, and in a sense it is.
 However, the voice of the exhibition focuses on the enunciation of the fibers of a thing instead of the paint.
 Works in the show utilize sewing, weaving, knitting, hooking, embroidering, and simply exposing the construction of a garment.
-Stitch features a multinational group of artists who share a love for creating haptic and often austere works that force us to slow down and contemplate.
+Stitch features a diverse group of international contemporary artists who share a love for creating haptic and often austere works that force us to slow down and contemplate.

 Stitch runs Aug.
 22 through Jan.
 2. A reception will take place Sept.
 7.

 Curated by Ian Ruffino.